Table of contents

 What is the next Bank of England interest rate decision?

-The Bank of England’s next interest rate announcement is set for Thursday, May 8, 2025, at 11:00 UTC.
-At this time, the Monetary Policy Committee (MPC) will announce whether it intends to maintain, increase, or lower the current 4.5% Bank Rate.
+The Bank of England’s next interest rate announcement is set for Thursday, September 18, 2025, at 11:00 UTC.
+At this meeting, the Monetary Policy Committee (MPC) will decide whether to maintain, increase, or reduce the current Bank Rate of 4.00%.

 What is the prediction for UK interest rates?